 Gum disease begins when oral bacteria in your mouth irritates your gums.
 Irritation opens up a pathway for bacteria to sneak under the gumline, where it spreads unchecked and causes infection.
 Those infections, in turn, are treated by the body just like any other infection: it sends white blood cells to the site to fight it off.

 Unfortunately, the inflammation that accompanies the white blood cells doesn’t really help your mouth at all.
 That means the inflammation never goes away – a recipe for health problems throughout your body.

 It’s those very inflammatory markers that led researchers to determine the link.
-Inflammation in the gums is also inflammation in the blood and throughout the body, and inflammation in the brain.
+Inflammation of the gums is also inflammation of the blood and throughout the body, and inflammation in the brain.
 We’ve long known that brain inflammation is one of the signs of Alzheimer’s, and now we know that gum disease can contribute to its rapid spread.